USD ($)

 4. Vendor Lock-In

-Cloud computing can create dependency on a single provider, making it difficult for businesses to switch vendors or migrate data and applications back to on-premise systems or another cloud platform.
-Vendor lock-in occurs because each provider has proprietary APIs, services, and architectures that are not easily transferable to other platforms.
+Cloud computing can create dependency on a single provider, making it hard to switch vendors or migrate data back to on-premise systems.
+This vendor lock-in happens because each provider has unique APIs and services that are not easily transferable.
+Switching providers or moving data can be costly, time-consuming, and complex, often requiring significant effort to re-architect applications.

 5. Hidden and Unpredictable Costs

-While the pay-as-you-go model of cloud computing can reduce upfront expenses, hidden costs can emerge over time.
-For instance, costs can escalate quickly due to factors such as data transfer charges, storage overages, or scaling beyond initial estimates.
+While the pay-as-you-go model of cloud computing can lower upfront expenses, hidden costs can arise over time.
+For example, costs can quickly increase due to data transfer charges, storage overages, or scaling beyond initial estimates.
+Poor planning or lack of monitoring may lead to over-provisioning of resources, driving up costs unexpectedly.

 6. Performance Issues in High Latency Environments